 While Loop

-The while loop through a block of code as long as a specified condition is true.
+The while loop iterates through a block of code as long as a specified condition is true.
 When we are unsure of the exact number of times the body of the loop needs to run beforehand, we utilize while loops.

 Syntax